Last updated Jan 13 2020

 One of our experts said: “GTmetrix is my go-to for monitoring and analyzing page speed.
 The waterfall visual makes it easy to pinpoint what’s slowing down various pages on your site.
 It’s also easy to save GTmetrix reports in order to track changes over time.”

-What it is: this tool monitors your website and notifies you when it goes down or when it slows down significantly.
+What it is: Pingdom monitors your website and notifies you when it goes down or when it slows down significantly.

 What it’s good for: an easy system for monitoring downtime and testing page speed, Pingdom lets you get as high level or granular as you need in order to identify problems.

-What it is: this is Google’s proprietary tool for analyzing and optimizing your web page for speed.
+What it is: Google PageSpeed Tools is Google’s proprietary tool for analyzing and optimizing your web page for speed.

 What it’s good for: one expert finds PageSpeed particularly useful for “assessing improvements in my page load speeds across various devices.”